Century-ss/mob-programming-timer/README.md

 # mob-programming-timer

-This extension is a timer for mob programming.
+This extension is a simple timer for mob programming.
 Set the time, start it, and it notifies when time's up.
 Decide to continue or finish the session when time's up.

 ## Features and Usage